Så lunka vi så småningom: Melody and verse form

 The song is in 2/4 time and is marked Marche.
 It has 8 verses, each of 8 lines, with a 4-line chorus repeated after every verse.
 The rhyming pattern of each verse is the alternating ABAB-CDCD, while the chorus has the pattern EEFF.

 The melody is found in Johann Gottlieb Naumann's 1786 opera (with Johan Henric Kellgren's libretto) Gustaf Wasa, but it is not certain whether Bellman took it from there directly or via another source.

 Lyrics

-The song is headed "Under måltiden, varvid han ställer döden under gästernas ögon" ("During a meal, in which he places death under the eyes of the guests").
-It is a table-song, addressed to a host and hostess.
+The song was subtitled "Måltids sång" in the first edition; Kleveland and Ehrén give a more explanatory subtitle Under måltiden, varvid han ställer döden under gästernas ögon (During a meal, during which he places death under the eyes of the guests).
+It is a table-song, which in the last stanza implores the guests around the table to praise host and hostess, in reality Gustaf and Helena Widman.
 Bellman wrote it between Christmas and New Year in December 1787, some months after the death of his son Eli.
 The song makes light of death, urging youths to "heed my word, and take the prettiest Nymph who smiles at you under your arm".
 The chorus runs "Do you think the grave is too deep?
 Well, take a swig, take another, ditto two, ditto three, so you'll die happier."